evilpixel07/Umbra/README.md

 - [Services used](#services_used)
 - [Security](#security)
 - [Credits and Attributions](#credits_and_attributions)

+### Problem_Statement
+> Build a sharable personal note-taking web app where notes are written in rich-text options and stored encrypted such that only the note owner (and explicitly authorized    users) can read them.
+Implement client-side encryption so the server stores only ciphertext.
+Provide add/edit/delete, optional share-with-permission (read or read+write),   and a safe export/import mechanism.

 ### Project_Overview
 Umbra is designed for people who love privacy .